Many car companies have their own in-house tuning divisions.

 This approach includes tuning engines and even fitting drivetrains into cars that were not originally intended to have them.
-An extreme example of this is the Aston Cygnet with a Vantage S 4.7-liter V8 shoehorned into it after Aston’s engineers and a good customer thought it would be ‘funny’.
+An extreme example of this is the Aston Cygnet with a Vantage S 4.7-litre V8 shoehorned into it after Aston’s engineers and a loyal customer thought it would be ‘funny’.

 Audi Sport has two main activities: running the motorsport programs and developing high performance road cars.
 For the latter, Audi Sport is responsible for coming up with the engine and dynamic tuning for all S and RS versions of the company’s cars.
 It was also charged with developing the R8, though this was under the division’s previous name quattro GmbH.

 The Sport offshoot is also where Audi’s occasional oddball cars often emanate from, such as the vaguely monstrous Q7 V12 TDI.
 Most Audi Sport cars are built at the subsidiary’s factory in Neckarsulm, but the RS3 and TT RS are built alongside their mainstream sister models on the main production lines.

 Like many car makers’ in-house tuning arms, BMW M Division started out in motor racing.
 The Motorsport Division turned its attention to road cars when it was officially founded in 1972 and its influence was startlingly clear with the M1 of 1978, with its mid-engined layout and 277bhp straight-six engine.

 From there, a series of special cars has flowed from M Division, many of them becoming the defining fast car of their sector and period, such as the E30 M3 and various M5 models.
 There are other BMWs that have received the M Division touch without earning its famed M badge, such as the 850CSi with its 375bhp 5.6-litre V12 motor developed under the wing of this tuning department.